rmoein/Matlab_-OrientTuning2Freq/README.md

 Running This Function
 **********************

-To run the program (example): run readPowerDiva(3) ==> Select desired directory where exported files are located (this example code reads all of the raw EEG files within the directory.)
+Example: run readPowerDiva(3) ==> Select desired directory where exported files are located (this example reads all of the raw EEG files within the directory.)

 ### frequencyPlot
 this function plots the frequency amplitudes of EEG data obtained from PowerDiva up to 50 Hz of frequency.